 When v=0, then v/c=0, and its square is also zero.
 Subtracting that from the 1 gives us 1, and the square root of 1=1, so the bottom part of the fraction is 1, and the whole thing is 1/1 or just 1.0, which is what we saw above.

 When v=c, then v/c=1, and its square is also one.
 Subtracting that from 1 gives us 0, and the square root of 0=0, so now the bottom part of the fraction is zero.
 Which is a problem, because division by zero is undefined.
-(Some claim it’s equal to infinity, but this is mathematically false.)
+(Some claim it’s equal to infinity, but this is mathematically incorrect.)

 What we see here is one reason why something with mass can never accelerate all the way to c.
 For an object with mass, it involves undefined math.